discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 Certain traits interact with your sphere, namely:

 - <Trait name="Spectacular Sphere"/> makes your Sphere grant an extra boon based on the attunement.
-This allows you to provide <Boon name="Quickness"/> in <Skill name="Air Attunement"/> for example.
+At the same time it allows you to provide <Boon name="Quickness"/> with every sphere.

 - <Trait name="Sphere Specialist"/> doubles the duration of the boons applied, making it possible to provide higher boon uptime when traited with <Trait name="Spectacular Sphere"/>.

-### Hammer Skills
+### Weapon Skills

-The unique mechanic for the Hammer weapon set is the third skill.
-Mastering it is very important for the rotation.

-- Pressing a third skill such as <Skill name="Crescent Wind"/> will summon an orb circling you dealing damage to enemies in its way.
-- The orb will last for 15 seconds and grants access to <Skill name="Grand Finale"/> on this attunement while active
-- The orb will grant a passive bonus like crit-chance in the case of <Skill name="Air Attunement"/> while active.

-Connecting multiple orbs:

-- If you swap to a different attunement and use the third skill there, it will cast the according to the orb and refresh the duration of any currently active orb.
-- <Skill name="Grand Finale"/> will replace the third skill on any attunement that you have the active orb from already.
-It will send out all current orbs to your target to deal damage.
-- Your goal is to get all 4 orbs up at the same time, send them all at once with <Skill name="Grand Finale"/>, and repeat this loop during your entire rotation.
-- The hardest part will be the first loop as you can accidentally double press the third skill sending out the first projectiles as <Skill name="Grand Finale"/> is not yet on-cooldown for this loop.

-Your attunement rotation will try to maximize uptime on the offensive buffs from <Skill name="Crescent Wind"/> and <Skill name="Flame Wheel"/> and will therefore be:

-1. <Skill name="Air Attunement"/>
-2. <Skill name="Fire Attunement"/>
-3. <Skill name="Water Attunement"/>
-4. <Skill name="Earth Attunement"/>
-5. Repeat

-You will cast <Skill name="Grand Finale"/> in <Skill name="Air Attunement"/> after the first loop and try to minimize downtime before getting back your offensive buffs from <Skill name="Crescent Wind"/> and <Skill name="Flame Wheel"/>.

-All of your Hammer skills are useful in some situations and all except <Skill name="Wind Storm"/> (Air 4) and <Skill name="Immutable Stone"/> (Earth 4) will be used for DPS.

-If you need to auto-attack to bridge the gap between skills, you'd ideally want to only do so in <Skill name="Earth Attunement"/> and partially <Skill name="Air Attunement"/>.
+Sword/Warhorn is a very straightforward set, you want to use every high damaging skill and fill with auto attacks in between.

+- Learning the icons of each attack in the auto attack chain can be helpful to make sure that you always complete it.
+In air and fire the final auto looks like an upwards facing sword <Skill name="Searing Slash"/> <Skill name="calllightning" profession="elementalist" />
+- <Skill name="Wildfire"/>, <Skill name="Lightning Orb"/> and <Skill name="Dust Storm"/> proc the fireworks buff and in air <Skill name="Cyclone"/> also does.

-Some of them bring nice extra utility, like:
+Some of your weapon skills bring nice extra utility, like:

-- <Skill name="Crashing Font"/> heals you for each enemy you hit with it.
-- <Skill name="Cleansing Typhoon"/> cleanses conditions from you.
+- <Skill name="Earthen vortex"/> acts as a dodge.
+- <Skill name="Water Globe"/> heals and provides a water field.
+- <Skill name="Tidal Surge"/> heals and provides <Boon name="Regeneration"/>.
-- <Skill name="Whirling Stones"/> blocks projectiles.
+- <Skill name="Sand Squall"/> extends boons.

-This can sometimes be quite handy, however, all of these skills are used in the rotation so you will not want to delay them too long usually.
+This can sometimes be quite handy, however, all these skills are either used in the rotation or locked behind specific attunements so you will usually not want to delay anything by a lot to use them.

 ### Utility Skills